unlim-it/docs.bosonprotocol.io/src/docs/core-concepts/core-exchange-mechanism.md

 The core exchange mechanism can be viewed as a decision support system which coordinates exchange, governs reversals and handles the main load of disputes in order to significantly reduce arbitration cost and friction versus arbitrated protocols.
-The mechanism is designed as a sequential game in which buyer and seller commit deposits up-front, promoting fair behaviour.
+The mechanism is designed as a sequential game in which Buyer and Seller commit deposits up-front, promoting fair behavior.

 ## Towards an Ideal Arbitrated System